 Kelly Wearstler designed all the interior spaces, which are a bit hard describe apart to say there’s a heavy Asian influence.
 As in Chinese dynasties Asia, with a bit of Mad Men era updates to lighten things up.
 You definitely can’t call it boring as you stroll past your Ming dragon lamps and light up the big Chinese mural behind your bed.
 An airport Marriott it is not.

-There are certainly more staid choices within a few blocks for business travelers who prefer predictability, but the Miami Viceroy has built a dedicated clientele and great word of mouth by surprising guests to the upside.
+There are certainly more staid choices within a few blocks for business travelers who prefer predictability, but this property had built a dedicated clientele when it was a Viceroy and great word of mouth by surprising guests to the upside.
 Rooms feel quite large for a city hotel, helped by the fact that the baths are almost as large as the sleeping space, with a separate shower and soaking tub that looks out to the bedroom through a wooden screen.
 Most of the amenities you would expect are here, though you’ll have to pay for Wi-Fi and robes are not standard—perhaps going by the intimacy kit in the minibar, they want you to just stay naked when the door is closed.
 The largest rooms are suites with one or two bedrooms and a kitchenette.

 This is a sexy hotel, from the spa to the pools to the restaurant to the rooms.
-If you’re looking to mix a little pleasure with your business or are just spending a night or two in town before a cruise or flight, Viceroy Miami will make you feel like your hotel is more than a stopover with a bed.
+If you’re looking to mix a little pleasure with your business or are just spending a night or two in town before a cruise or flight, W Miami should make you feel like your hotel is more than a stopover with a bed.

-Review by editor Tim Leffel, who was hosted by the Viceroy while writing a story about Miami.
-Photos by him except the pool and spa photos, courtesy of Viceroy Hotels.
+Review by editor Tim Leffel, who was hosted by the hotel while writing a story about Miami.
+Photos by him except the pool and spa photos, courtesy of the hotel.